seobeomjin/seobeomjin.github.io/_posts/2020-11-19-HackerRank_interview_kit.md

         return cnt
 ```

-2. Sherlock and the Valid String / easy / 7min
+2. Sherlock and the Valid String / easy / 7min <br>
-- to change it into a string such that there are no matching adjacent characters.
+- to change it into a string such that there are no matching adjacent characters.<br>
-- to find the minimum number of required deletions.
+- to find the minimum number of required deletions.<br>
  ```python
     def alternatingCharacters(s):
         s = list(s)